 - MM-BIO-06 No Net Loss of Sensitive Natural Communities.
 No net loss of sensitive natural communities, including aquatic resources, would be achieved through impact avoidance, minimization, and/or compensatory mitigation.
 Mitigation for permanent impacts on sensitive natural communities shall be provided at a minimum 1:1 ratio.
 Mitigation can be achieved through on-site restoration, in-lieu fee payment, or purchase of mitigation credits at a USACE-, USFWS-, and/or CDFW-approved mitigation bank.
 Mitigation, as required in regulatory permits issued through CDFW, USACE, USFWS, and/or the SWRCB or RWQCB, may be applied to satisfy this measure. - MM-BIO-07 Construction Best Management Practices (BMPs).
 Prior to initiating ground disturbing activities associated with the proposed recreation feature rehabilitation, replacement, and relocation and spillway construction within 250 feet of vernal pools or 100 feet of other aquatic resources, construction BMPs would be employed on site to prevent degradation to on-site and off-site aquatic resources.
-Methods would include using appropriate measures to intercept and capture sediment prior to entering aquatic resources, as well as erosion control measures along the perimeter of all work areas to prevent the displacement of fill material.
-All BMPs would be in place prior to initiating any construction activities and shall remain until construction activities are completed.
-All erosion control methods would be maintained until all on-site soils are stabilized.

-- MM-BIO-08 Sensitive Community Fencing.
+Methods-BMPs would include using appropriate measures-silt fence and/or fiber rolls along the perimeter of all work areas to prevent the displacement of fill material and to intercept and capture sediment prior to entering aquatic resources, as well as erosion control measures along the perimeter of all work areas to prevent the displacement of fill material.
+All BMPs would be in place prior to initiating any construction activities and shall remain until construction activities are stabilized. - MM-BIO-08 Sensitive Community Fencing.
 If sensitive communities occur within 100 feet (250 feet for vernal pools) of proposed ground disturbing activities associated with the proposed recreation feature rehabilitation, replacement, and relocation and spillway construction, protective fencing would be installed between habitats to be avoided and the construction limits to prevent accidental disturbance and to protect water quality during construction. - MM-BIO-09 Dry Work Areas.
 Work would coincide with the driest time, if feasible.
 No work shall occur within 72 hours of a rain event.
 If rain is forecast within 72 hours of scheduled work, work would be postponed until 72 hours after a rain event.